altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Small improvements
-   - In uploaded, reset of slide bar when going to a previous month
-   - Edit/delete tags view, remove those features from tag list
-   - Confirm on delete single uploaded piv
-   - Update number of pivs when deleting uploaded
-   - Swipe sideways to navigate months in uploaded
-   - Put hometags at top of tagging list
-   - In local, complement of blue bar should be green with how much you organized
 - Select all
+- Local query
+   - Fix tagging of local piv in uploaded grid.
+   - Support deletion of local piv in uploaded grid
-- Local query: support ronin server query that has local pivs
+   - Support ronin server query that has local pivs
+   - Support local piv in home tag
 - Sharebox
    - Backend
       - List